smartlyio/github-actions/add-pr-checklist/assets/PR_CHECKLIST.md

+For reviewers, please remember to check the following entries while looking at this PR:

 * [ ] **Functionality**: Does the code behave as the author likely intended?
 Does the behavior match the story/issue plan?
 If not, is the way the code behaves good for its users?
 * [ ] **Design**: Is the code well-designed and appropriate for your system?
 * [ ] **Complexity**: Could the code be made simpler?
 Would another developer be able to easily understand and use this code when they come across it in the future?